kquinteros/BITACORA-pipeline/README.md

 use_blast: "T" #conduct BLASTP (T or F)
 maxintron: 15000 #Maximum length of an intron
 algorithm: "gemoma" #Algorithm used to predict novel genes.
 Specify 'gemoma' or 'proximity'
-addition_filter: "T" #Conduct an additional filtering of the annotations if -r T. Specify 'T' or 'F'
+addition_filter: "T" #Conduct an additional filtering of the annotations if True.
+Specify 'T' or 'F'
 evalue: 1e-3 #Evalue for BLAST and HMMER
 min_length: 30 #Minimum length to retain identified genes
 tools: "bitacora/Scripts/Tools" #Bitacora tools